 Since the program commenced in April 2020, OTN has acquired acoustic tag data from 22 contributors, covering nine species of fish in the Bay of Fundy (i.e., alewife (Alosa pseudoharengus), American shad (A. sapidissima), American eel (Anguilla rostrata), Atlantic salmon (Salmo salar), Atlantic sturgeon (Acipenser oxyrhinchus oxyrhinchus), Atlantic tomcod (Microgadus tomcod), spiny dogfish (Squalus acanthias), striped bass (Morone saxatilis), and white shark (Carcharodon carcharias)).
 FORCE has also established a high-resolution radar network in Minas Passage and has begun quantifying hydrodynamic features (turbulence, flow etc.) of Minas passage (Figure 3).
 The integration of physical habitat variables with acoustic tag data commenced in 2021, including the development of species distribution models for each species and species distribution maps.
 This work continues in 2022 with additional tagging currently underway to further validate model predictions.
-In collaboration with the Mi'kmaw Conservation Group (MCG) (Figure 4) fish tagging has been completed on 25 Atlantic salmon, 24 American shad, 50 alewives, 4 Atlantic Sturgeon, and 13 spiny dogfish.
-An additional 2 spiny dogfish will be tagged to complete the 2022 tagging initiative.
-The Atlantic Salmon were tagged by DFO Science as their contribution to the project.
+In collaboration with the Mi'kmaw Conservation Group (MCG) (Figure 4) fish tagging has been completed on 25 Atlantic salmon smolts, 24 American shad, 50 alewives, 4 Atlantic Sturgeon, and 15 spiny dogfish.
+The Atlantic Salmon smolts were tagged by DFO Science as their contribution to the project.
 Shad and alewife tags were purchased by FORCE berth holder Sustainable Marine as part of their contribution to RAP.